Comprehensive Pharmacist Patient Assessment, Prescribing, and Billing for Oregon's Tobacco Cessation Implementation

 Comprehensive Pharmacist Patient Assessment, Prescribing, and Billing for Oregon's Tobacco Cessation Implementation:

 In Oregon, more than 6 out of 10 people who smoke cigarettes want to quit.
 Most people who smoke have attempted to quit in the past year.
-Smoking is the leading preventable cause of death and disease in Oregon, killing nearly 8,000 people every year.
-Pharmacists in Oregon will make an impact on Oregon’s tobacco cessation endeavors.
-During the novel coronavirus pandemic, cigarette smoking has been linked to increased risk of severe COVID-19, including hospitalization and death.
+Smoking is the leading casue of death and disease in Oregon, killing nearly 8,000 people every year.
+Pharmacists in Oregon will make an impact on Oregon's tobacco cessation endeavors.

-The Oregon Health Authority – Public Health Division (OHA-PHD) and the Health Promotion and Chronic Disease Prevention Section (HPCDP) provided funding to the Oregon State University College of Pharmacy to educate and train pharmacists to treat nicotine addiction.
+The Oregon Health Auhtority- Public Health Division (OHA-PHD) and the Health Promotion and Chronic Disease Prevention Section (HPCDP) collaborated with the Oregon State University of Pharmacy to educated and train pharmacists to treat nicotine addiction.
+The OHA-PHD provides Oregon pharmacists free access to this training.

 Accreditation Council for Pharmacy Education Information: